On Miura maps for W-superalgebras: Abstract

-\abstract We prove the injectivity of the Miura maps for $\mathcal{W}$-superalgberas and the isomorphisms between the Poisson vertex superalgebras obtained as the associated graded of the $\mathcal{W}$-superalgebras in terms of the Li's filtration and the level 0 Poisson vertex superalgebras associated with the arc spaces of the corresponding Slodowy slices in full generality. \endabstract
+We prove the injectivity of the Miura maps for $\mathcal{W}$-superalgebras and the isomorphisms between the Poisson vertex superalgebras obtained as the associated graded of the $\mathcal{W}$-superalgabras in terms of Li's filtration and the level 0 Poisson vertex superalgebras associated with the arc spaces of the corresponding Slodowy slices in full generality.